Bioconductor/bioconductor.org/content/news/bioc_3_23_release.md

 packages, 28 workflows and 8 books.

-There are 94 new software packages, 5 new data experiment packages, no new annotation packages, no new workflows, 2 new book, and many updates and improvements to existing packages.
+There are 94 new software packages, 5 new data experiment packages, no new annotation packages, no new workflows, 2 new books, and many updates and improvements to existing packages.

 Bioconductor 3.23 is compatible with R 4.6, and is supported on Linux,